jtrain184/mgp18/README.md

 # mgp18
-A Mario Party like game using MonoGame Framework
+A game inspired by Mario Party using the MonoGame Framework.